 Reiner Konrad has been a research assistant at the Institute for German Sign Language and Communication of the Deaf of the University of Hamburg since 1993.
-He has been a member of the executive team of the DGS-Corpus project since the project started.
+He has been a member of the executive team of the DGS-Korpus project since the project started.
 His key activities are language documentation, corpus linguistic, lexicography and lexicology of sign languages and corpus-based lexicography of sign language dictionaries for technical terms for specialised areas.
 In 2009 he received his doctor´s degree.

 Julian Bleicken joined the team in March 2015.
 After completing his training as mechatronics technician, he earned a B.A. degree in German Sign Language (with a minor in business administration) in 2014.
-He already worked for the DGS Corpus project as a student co-worker before.
+He already worked for the DGS-Korpus project as a student co-worker before.
 His main area of work is the transcription of signed texts.

 Ilona Hofmann has worked as a lecturer for sign language and in various projects on sign language dictionaries for technical terms for specialised areas at the Institute for German Sign Language and Communication of the Deaf of the University of Hamburg.
 Her focuses were census, transcription and analysis.
 She was also an actor for sign language videos.
-She joined the DGS-Corpus team at the project start in 2009.
+She joined the DGS-Korpus team at the project start in 2009.
 Her tasks are transcription and supervising the student assistants.

-Lutz König has been a member of the DGS-Corpus team since 2009.
+Lutz König has been a member of the DGS-Korpus team since 2009.
 His tasks are the training and supervision of contact persons and the support at censuses regarding technical issues and content.
 He supervises the student assistants and does quality checks of the transcriptions.
-Before he joined the team of the DGS-Corpus project he had worked in the development of various sign language dictionaries for technical terms for specialised areas at the Institute for German Sign Language and Communication of the Deaf of the University of Hamburg.
+Before he joined the team of the DGS-Korpus project he had worked in the development of various sign language dictionaries for technical terms for specialised areas at the Institute for German Sign Language and Communication of the Deaf of the University of Hamburg.

 Anke Müller has for several years been already operative as a research assistant at the Institute of German Sign Language and Communication of the Deaf at the University of Hamburg, i.a. with the project „DaZiel.
 Deutsch als Zielsprache“ as in linguistic teaching and research.
-She has been with the DGS-Korpus-Project since July 2016.
+She has been with the DGS-Korpus project since July 2016.
 As a research assistant in the field of lexicography she works on dictionary items.